cypress-io/cypress-documentation/source/api/events/task-event.md

 You can increase the time allowed to execute the task, although *we do not recommend executing tasks that take a long time to exit*.

-Cypress will *not* continue running any other commands until `cy.task()` has finished, so a long-running command will drastically slow down your test runs.
+Cypress will *not* continue running any other commands until {% url `cy.task()` task %} has finished, so a long-running command will drastically slow down your test runs.

 ```javascript
 // will fail if seeding the database takes longer than 20 seconds to finish